hantsy/spring7-sandbox/docs/rabbitmq-client.md

 }
 ```

-We have configured a listener container bean `RabbitAmqpListenerContainerFactory` in the configuration class, now you can use `@RabbitListener` to consume messages as usual:
+We have configured a listener container bean `RabbitAmqpListenerContainerFactory` in the configuration class.
+Now you can use `@RabbitListener` to consume messages as usual:

 ```java
 @Component